Overview

 C0 Token

-The yield-bearing token in Camino Treasury.
-Users deposit USDC or USDT to receive C0, which earns yield from the M token protocol.
+The treasury-managed token in Camino Treasury.
+Users deposit USDC to receive C0.
+Yield is distributed separately via the on-chain

 APY (Annual Percentage Yield)